How Long Does It Take To Potty Train A Golden Retriever Puppy?

 If your Golden Retriever puppy goes potty outside, it is a good idea to offer praise in the form of words and affection as well as some treats at that moment since they may forget what they did right.
 These are all positive reinforcement for the correct behavior.

 With time the Golden Retriever puppy will associate the reward with the behavior.
 This can increase the likelihood that they will succeed because they want the reward for their efforts.
-The important thing to remember is to reward and praise immediately so they understand what they did right.

 And what should I do if my Golden Retriever has an accident and goes potty inside the house?

-Without the positive reward of a treat and some words of praise, the puppy will associate the negative behavior with the negative response.
 With time they will understand and know that they don’t want that response.
 They like the treats and kind, loving words of praise, so they will do what brings that reward.

 What should I do during the night when I am training my Golden Retriever puppy to go potty?